datreant/datreant/docs/faq.rst

         filesystem is, at least when it comes to storage.

 2. What are some disadvantages of datreant's design?

-    *Treants could be anywhere in the filesystem.*
-        This is mostly a problem for Groups, which allow aggregation of other Treants.
-If a member is moved, the Group has no way of knowing where it went; we've built machinery to help it find its members, but these will always be limited to filesystem search methods (some quite good, but still).
-If these objects lived in a single database, this wouldn't be an issue.

     *Queries on object metadata will be slower than a central database.*
-        We want Groups and Bundles (in-memory Groups, basically) to be able to run queries against their members' characteristics, returning subsets matching the query.
+        We Bundles to be able to run queries against their members' characteristics, returning subsets matching the query.
 Since these queries have to be applied against these objects and not against a single table somewhere, it will be relatively slow.

     *File locking is less efficient for multiple-read/write under load than a smart daemon process/scheduler.*
         The assumption we make is that Treants are primarily read, and only